 Developer: HAL Labs Publisher: Nintendo Released 1993 Genre: Platformer

 Kirby’s Dream Land was a seminal title for the Gameboy and made the character an instant star.
-His next outing would surprisingly come to the NES in its twilight years, something that has become a staple for the character.
-The late release of Kirby’s Adventure does little to dull its impact as it would go on to further define Kirby and his world.
-Nintendo and HAL did gamers who still held on to their 8-bit buddy a solid by releasing one of its greatest titles as a final thank you to the fans that made the system a phenomenon.
+His next outing would surprisingly come to the NES in its twilight years.
+This would become a staple for the character that continues to this day.
+The late release of Kirby’s Adventure does little to dull its impact as it define Kirby and his world.
+Nintendo and HAL did gamers who were still using their 8-bit buddy a solid by releasing one of its greatest titles as a final thank you to the fans that made the system a phenomenon.
 Kirby’s Adventure is simply amazing.

 Despite its quality it cannot be overstated just how much of an oddball release Kirby’s Adventure is.
 By 1993 the 16-bit consoles had taken over the market.
 While there were still plenty of Nintendo owners mind share for new releases was at an all-time low.
 Kudos to everyone involved for sticking it out instead of putting the game out on the SNES.
+I will admit, I did wonder what the game would look like on the Super Nintendo at the time but I digress.
 The NES received a true gem, even if it did not get the recognition it deserved until the later Gameboy Advance remake.

 All of the various abilities permeate every facet of the game which is what makes Kirby’s Adventure so great.
 Every level has multiple paths, hidden doors, items and such that are only accessible by certain abilities.
 Sometimes that power is in the immediate area, other times you will have to carry it over from another stage.
 The fun comes in figuring these out, almost like a puzzle.
 These optional are often shortcuts but sometimes lead to mini boss battles.
-While it sounds annoying these bosses usually carry the rarer abilities that you can copy, making it worthwhile to seek out. it also gives the game replay value in that some stages have three paths to their exit.
+While it sounds annoying these bosses usually carry the rarer copy abilities making it worthwhile to seek out.
+It also gives the game replay value in that some stages have three paths to their exit.

 The sheer variety in content is nearly unrivaled on the NES; only Super Mario Bros.
 3 comes close.
 Speaking of that game Kirby’s Adventure is similar in that each of its worlds is themed.
 It follows a similar structure in that the overworld has side activities such as various minigames.
 You can to travel back and replay previous levels as well.
 While this is not as long SMB 3 Kirby’s Adventure at least has battery back-up which makes it more tolerable to replay over and over.